home-assistant/home-assistant.io/source/_components/spider.markdown

 {% endconfiguration %}

 <p class='note warning'>
-This component is not affiliated with Itho Daalderop Spider and retrieves data from the endpoints of the mobile application.
+This integration is not affiliated with Itho Daalderop Spider and retrieves data from the endpoints of the mobile application.
 Use at your own risk.
 </p>

 ### {% linkable_title Climate %}

 <p class='note'>
-Although this component lets you change the operation mode to heating or cooling, it doesn't necessarily mean your boiler can.
+Although this integration lets you change the operation mode to heating or cooling, it doesn't necessarily mean your boiler can.
 Spider is not aware of your current situation.
 </p>